for this workshop

 Andrew Blumberg, Teena Gerhardt, and Michael Hill

-This workshop, sponsored by AIM and the NSF, will explore the applications to chromatic homotopy and algebraic K-theory of the new computational techniques in equivariant stable homotopy.
-The recent renaissance in equivariant stable homotopy theory has provided several new tools which allow us to better understand classical problems and carry out new computations.
+This workshop, sponsored by AIM and the NSF, will be devoted to applications of new theoretical and computations tools in equivariant stable homotopy theory to chromatic homotopy theory and algebraic K-theory.
+The recent renaissance in equivariant stable homotopy theory has provided many new tools which allow us to better understand classical problems and carry out new computations.

 The main topics for the workshop are: